 Thus, to try the trend out yourself, begin with the following:

-Chain Types & Our Recommendations
+Our Top Picks for Chain Types & Recommendations

 Pendant necklaces are the most accessible here, easily layered through varying lengths and metals.